rparnas/ry-docs/retro-software-compatibility.md

 Modern versions of **Windows** are almost always 64-bit and remain highly compatible with 32-bit software.
 However, 16-bit software is no longer supported.

-Additionaly, one common complication is that the bitness of a program may differ from its installer.
-Some 32-bit applications may come with a 16-bit installer and the compatability solution is then to find a workaround for the installer.
+Additionally, one common complication is that the bitness of a program may differ from its installer.
+Some 32-bit applications may come with a 16-bit installer and the Compatibility solution is then to find a workaround for the installer.
 Once installed, the it may be possible to run the program normally.

 #### 3D
 In the first years after consumer 3D graphics cards went mainstream, roughly from 1996 to 2004, "how to do 3D" had not yet been completely standardized and many competing 3D technologies existed.